 Eye shadow color palettes can inspire unique color combinations!
 You might find something that you wouldn't think would go well together, but it just...works.
 Go this route if you're wanting something a bit more bold.

 Too many accessories are distracting and can take the attention away from others in the photo.
 I recommend removing scrunchies, hair ties, watches, and large bracelets from wrists.
 Also be mindful of bandages and that sort of thing.

 Make sure your clothes won’t blend in with your background.
 Is your shoot in the woods?
 Try to limit greens in your clothing.
 Taking Christmas photos in the snow?
 Then steer clear of white so I don’t lose you!

 A special note to all you overachievers out there: If you're going for the gold, consider your home decor and how your outfit color choices will mesh with it.

-I strongly recommend neutral, solid colors for in-home shoots.
+I strongly recommend neutral and solid colors for in-home shoots.
 This is because homes tend to have stuff in them, sometimes more stuff than we want and I want your outfit to stand out from your background.
-For in- home shoots, it's most important that you're comfortable and what you're wearing feels natural.
-I've photographed families in sweatpants, moms without makeup, parents glammed up—it's really up to you!
-To sum up my advice, be comfortable, feel good in what you're wearing, and avoid distracting prints and accessories.
+Going the simple route is even more important for in-home sessions.

 Have a session scheduled with me?
 I'll be sending you my more detailed style guide, but don't be afraid to reach out!
-If you also want me to take a look at your closet, I'm happy to do that.
-All you have to do is ask!
-Sometimes you just need a fresh set of eyes.
+You can also send me a few pics of your outfits and we can chat about it.